Skip to main contentAccessibility Statement

 Assets of Community Value

-Under the Localism Act 2011, the Community Right to Bid process enables eligible groups and entities to nominate land or property (in private and public ownership) to be registered on the Assets of Community Value Register (ACVR).
-The process is designed to offer communities greater opportunities to take ownership of assets and facilities important to them.
+Under the Localism Act 2011, the Community Right to Bid process enables community groups to nominate land or property, whether privately or publicly owned, to be registered on the Assets of Community Value Register (ACVR).

-A building or land in West Northamptonshire may be an asset of community value if we consider that:
+Buildings or land in West Northamptonshire may be an asset of community value if the Council considers that:

 • the asset had a use which furthers the social wellbeing or social interests (cultural, recreational and/or sporting) of the local community in the recent past and it is realistic to think that there is a time in the next 5 years when it could do so again (whether or not in the same way as before)